-3.4.1.1 Casing Allowable Working Pressure
+3.4.1.1 Casing allowable working pressure

-Calculations shall be carried out to determine the maximum pressure that the casing may experience during operation.
+Calculations shall be carried out to determine the maximum pressure that the casing can experience during operation.
 It shall be the highest pressure of the following options that can be reached in the casing (or subdivision of casings into chambers) multiplied by an agreed safety factor between the user and the manufacturer.

-a) The maximum operating pressure, being the pressure at the surge limit resulting from the maximum specified suction pressure at the maximum continuous operating speed.
+The maximum operating pressure, at the surge limit resulting from the maximum specified suction pressure at the maximum continuous operating speed.
 Agreed deviations from gas properties and suction temperature are to be considered.